vrtnis/void-builder/README.md

 ## What it does

-This repo has GitHub Actions that build Void assets (.dmg, .zip, etc) into the [`voideditor/binaries`](https://github.com/voideditor/binaries/releases) repo and update the [`voideditor/versions`](https://github.com/voideditor/versions) repo so the versions can be tracked for updating.
+This repo hosts GitHub Actions.
+These actions build all the Void assets (.dmg, .zip, etc), and then store them on a release in the [`voideditor/binaries`](https://github.com/voideditor/binaries/releases) repo, and then set the latest version in the [`voideditor/versions`](https://github.com/voideditor/versions) repo so the versions can be tracked for updating.

 ## Auto-updates in Void

 VSCodium comes with `.patch` files, including relevant ones to auto-updating, that we manually applied to the `void` repo.
 See the `.patch` files for more info.
 Also see `abstractUpdateService.ts` in the `void` repo, and look for "updateUrl" and "downloadUrl" in `void-builder`.

 The only version that matters for updating is the version in `versions/`.
 The order of releases in `releases/`, for example, doesn't matter.
+There is also no comparison between version numbers anywhere; e.g. 1.0.2 is never compared to 1.0.3 and "not updated" because it's a lower version.

 ## Docs